Cuneus Frisionum

 Cuneus Frisionum or Frisiorum cuneus are the names of units of Frisian auxiliaries in the Roman army.

 Two memorial stones in Housesteads, Hexham, England mention the name.
-They were engraved by Frisian soldiers from Twente (Tuihanti) in the 3rd century between 222 and 235, and are dedicated to Mars Thingsus.
+They were engraved by soldiers from Twente (Tuihanti) in the 3rd century between 222 and 235, and are dedicated to Mars Thingsus.
 They were discovered in 1883.
 One is from a pillar shaped altar and the other from a smaller altar; they are engraved in badly written Latin: